 An other thing that causes these good feelings, is the fact that the positive aspects you see in the other, are actually your positive aspects too, that you haven’t acknowledged about yourself, and it feels divine to rediscover them in an other.

 This is actually a big lesson to learn in the journey of loving ourselves.
 All the things we admire in others are actually within us.
 Otherwise, we have never have noticed them!
 You cannot notice something that it isn’t already in yourself.
 The reason you don’t see it in yourself, is because it has been stagnant or hidden for many years, because of society rules or external factors that made you focus elsewhere, but you certainly had them while you were a child.
 The more positive aspects you have in common with someone, the more attracted you will feel towards them, and the more delicious the experience of spending time with them will be.
 More on this topic here.

 The False falling in love , is when you encounter someone with whom you are a perfect match on many levels, with whom you have a lot in common, but unfortunately not in the good areas.

 This is the person who hates the same things as you, who complains about the same life problems as you, who will get angry with you, who will laugh while making fun of certain people, who will get drunk with you, and smoke with you, who will cover for you while you do a bad deed.

-You obviously will feel very attracted to this person, because of the multitude of things you share, but this person will give you a very hard time in the long run, and its purpose is to be a teacher to you, a though teacher, so you can acknowledge all the toxic behaviors you hold or that are strongly active within you, and decide to clear them out of your life.
-Once you clear out those behaviors out, this person will eventually disappear from your life.
-If you run away from this person without clearing the behaviors first, you will encounter a similar person in the future, until you learn your lesson.
+You obviously will feel very attracted to this person, because of the multitude of things you share, but this person will give you a very hard time in the long run, and its purpose is to be a teacher to you, a though teacher, so you can acknowledge all the toxic behaviours you hold or that are strongly active within you, and decide to clear them out of your life.
+Once you clear out those behaviours out, this person will eventually disappear from your life.
+If you run away from this person without clearing the behaviours first, you will encounter a similar person in the future, until you learn your lesson.